abuxton/rcg/_posts/2023-12-20-times-gone-by.md

 share: true
 ---

-"Lockdown tired out and stressed us all" is how i started teh last post.. over 18 months ago.
+"Lockdown tired out and stressed us all" is how i started the last post.. over 18 months ago.
 I had an itch and an idea, and some friends thankfully answered the call.

 I meant to write more, I honestly did but I am not a blogger, I've tried over the years but consistent content creator is just not my thing.
 So here we are a year and a half or more later.